SoftwareAG/c8y-docs/content/device-sdk/linux-agent-user-guide-bundle/building-installing-agent.md

 ### <a name= building-the-cumulocity-canopen-service> Building the Cumulocity IoT CANopen service </a>

-CANopen support is also disabled by default.
-After you finish all steps of [Building the basic agent](#basic-agent), you need to do a couple of additional steps.
+CANopen support is disabled by default.
+After you have finished all steps described in [Building the basic agent](#basic-agent), you need to do a couple of additional steps.

 CANopen support is composed of two parts.
 One is a Lua plugin, which is included in the agent repository by default.
-However, to get actual CANopen support, you would also need to build the Cumulocity IoT CANopen service, which is a C program based on the CANopen library and SocketCAN connector from [port industrial automation GmbH](https://www.port.de/en/products/canopen/software.html).
+However, to get actual CANopen support, you also need to build the Cumulocity IoT CANopen service, which is a C program based on the CANopen library and SocketCAN connector from port industrial automation GmbH.

 The CANopen library and SocketCAN connector are commercially licensed by [port industrial automation GmbH](https://www.port.de/en/products/canopen/software.html), and are not included in this repository.
-You need to get the CANopen library and the SocketCAN connector from [port industrial automation GmbH](https://www.port.de/en/products/canopen/software.html) if you want to build the Cumulocity IoT CANopen Service.
+You need to get the CANopen library and the SocketCAN connector from [port industrial automation GmbH](https://www.port.de/en/products/canopen/software.html) if you want to build the Cumulocity IoT CANopen service.

 Assume you have the CANopen library and SocketCAN connector available, you need to create a directory _ext/port_ in the repository and extract the ZIP files there.
 After the extraction, your _ext/port_ directory should have the following structure: